RahulNalawade/SeleniumCucumber/README.md

 To run a specific feature file among multiple feature files, use the command: mvn test -Dcucumber.options="classpath:features/my_first.feature".

-To run using TestNG the only simple run the Testng.xml file as TestNG suite
+To run using TestNG the only simple run the testng.xml file as TestNG suite

 To run sepecific scenario using tag we can use RunCucumberTest.java with tag name